co360/html-starter/resources/readme.md

 For example, the "splitjs" need to manually download the browser script version into "resources" folder.

-NOTE3: The "jquery-ui" from "node_modules" contains source code but it's not in a single file.
-We downloaded single script file into "resources/jquery-ui" for convenience instead.
+NOTE3: The "resources/node_modules/jquery-ui" contains source code but it's not in a single file (however they are good for amd/requirejs loading).
+We have another version that has single script file in "resources/jquery-ui" for convenience as well.